tugrulbo/FoodRecipeApp/README.md

 ### FoodRecipeApp

-- Simple ToDo app.
+- Simple Recipe app.
-- Getting datas from room, inserting todos, searching todos, updating todos
+- Datas getting from API then saving to db.
+Data reading from db and showing data.
+If db is empty, sending request to API.

 # Contents
 - MVVM
+- Hilt
 - Room
 - Recyclerview with diffUtil
-- Simple recyclerview anim.
 - Navigation
+- Shimmer Efect

 ## Screenshots and Video
 <div>